Information for Support Persons

 Whether you're supporting a student, colleague, or friend, the information below can get you started.

 The information below pertains to alleged incidents of discrimination, sexual misconduct, and retaliation.
-For other concerns, please visit the Center for Student Assistance and Advocacy (for student matters) or Human Resources (for employee matters).
+For other concerns, please visit the CURA Network (for student matters) or Human Resources (for employee matters).

 If you or anyone else is in immediate danger, contact Campus Safety at 773-508-SAFE (7233).